-Forestry Corporation is planning to harvest the timber plantations within Tarkeeth State Forest, near Bellingen, over the coming years.
+Forestry Corporation is currently harvesting and replanting the timber plantations within Tarkeeth State Forest, near Bellingen.
+We will be harvesting and replanting the plantations in this forest over the coming years.

 Planning Foresters have spent many months completing a range of environmental and logistical assessments, carrying out environmental and Aboriginal cultural heritage surveys throughout the area and consulting local neighbours while developing plans to harvest the rest of the plantations within the forest.